przemastro/cv/README.md

 2011

-> For my Master Thesis "Frequency analysis and mode identification of Beta Cephei Type star SY Equ" I created code in matlab which searched star pulsations in spectroscopic data: https://github.com/przemastro/master-thesis-polish
+> For my Master Thesis "Frequency analysis and mode identification of Beta Cephei Type star SY Equ" I created code in Matlab (the worst possible choice :)) which searched stellar pulsations in spectroscopic data: https://github.com/przemastro/master-thesis-polish

-> I studied Astronomy at the University of Poznan and Katholieke Universiteit Leuven.
-During that time I learned C and Fortran programming languages, mostly working in Linux environment.
-"The C Programming Language" written by Kernighan and Rithchie shaped me for the rest of my life.
+> I studied Astronomy and Astrophysics at the Katholieke Universiteit Leuven.

 > Summer Internhip at the Białków Observatory (Astrophysics and Heliophysics)

+> I turned 20

 > I studied History (1 year) at the University of Poznan.
 I learned a bit of latin

+> I started studies in the field of Astronomy at the University of Poznan.
+During that time I learned C and Fortran programming languages, mostly working in Linux environment.
+"The C Programming Language" written by Kernighan and Rithchie shaped me for the rest of my life.

 2003

 > Dot-com bubble happened

+> I learnt Turbo Pascal

 > I got my first PC with Pentium II 350 MHz processor

-> I learnt Turbo Pascal

 > First Java version is released

 > Windows 95 is released

+> I turned 10

-> Dream Team wins olympic gold medal
+> Dream Team wins olympic gold medal in Barcelona

 > My first contact with Commodore 64

 > Collapse of the Iron Curtin

 > Chernobyl accident happened.
-It is the first thing I remembered, especially the taste of Lugol's iodine.
+It is the first thing I remembered, somehow

 > I was born